The collective vibe of the world can feel uncertain these days and many are riding a wild pendulum that swings between anxiety and hope.

 A great mind once said “Freedom lies in discipline.”

-If you think your house is confining, imagine how it must feel to be an astronaut in a compact space shuttle orbiting the earth!
+If you think your life is confining, imagine how it must feel to be an astronaut in a compact space shuttle orbiting the earth!
 Know how they maintain sanity in such tight quarters?

 By planning each hour (and sometimes each minute) of their day.